gwpmad/node-http-request-work/README.md

 A research tool based on data from Etsy
 ==========

 Etsy is a peer-to-peer marketplace for vintage and handmade goods.
-An experimental work in progress on my part, this back-end application uses Express routing to display custom JSON data on Etsy's latest 25 listings at various endpoints.
+An experimental work in progress on my part, this back-end application uses Express routing to display custom JSON data about Etsy's latest 25 listings at various GET routes.

 Here are the user stories it currently follows: